Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Functional central limit theorem for linear statistics

 \subsubsection{Behavior of~$S_n^{(2)}$}

 Our next goal is to study the second term in~\eqref{eq:split_Sn}.
 This requires analyzing~$U_{n,j}$ for~$\theta_{n,j}>1$.
-First, we prove an easy technical lemma, which will simplify our further analysis. \begin{lemma} Let~$\mathbb{P}_1$ be a probability measure on a measurable space~$(\Omega, \mathcal{F})$, and let~$w$ be a $\mathbb{P}_1$-a.s. positive function integrable with respect to~$\mathbb{P}_1$.
+We start by proving a simple technical lemma. \begin{lemma} Let~$\mathbb{P}_1$ be a probability measure on a measurable space~$(\Omega, \mathcal{F})$, and let~$w$ be a $\mathbb{P}_1$-a.s. positive function integrable with respect to~$\mathbb{P}_1$.
 Define another probability measure by

 Then,

 where~$d_{\mathrm{TV}}(\cdot,\cdot)$ stands for the total variation distance between probability measures. \end{lemma} \begin{proof} Recall an equivalent definitions of the total variation distance,